 Your eligibility for benefits needs to be assessed on a case-by-case basis, particularly with an offsite injury.

 However, even if you are unsure about your eligibility, seeking medical treatment right away is a good first step, as it helps to link your injury to your job.
 This is one of the main things your lawyer needs to prove to validate your claim.
 Immediate medical treatment can help to stabilize your injury and possibly reduce the risk of further damage.

 You should also notify your employer right away.
 That way if you are eligible, it will be more difficult to dispute the connection between the activity you were engaged in and your job.

 Schedule a Free Consultation to Discuss Your Situation

 Injured workers often have many questions about workers’ compensation benefits.
 They may wrongly think they are ineligible, or it is not worth filing a claim.

 However, a wide variety of injuries qualify for benefits and it is generally best to meet with a licensed attorney to discuss your potential eligibility.
-The consultation with an experienced attorney at Geoff McDonald and Associates is free and comes with no legal obligation.
+The consultation with an experienced attorney is free and comes with no legal obligation.